There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) engaged participation in the experiential learning activities and (2) multiple quizzes (each after a Master class).
+Indicative assessments in this unit are as follows: (1) case study report; (2) multiple quizzes (each after a Master class); and (3) attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in01870/54570 Doctor of Philosophy and Master of Clinical Psychologyand Successful completion of

 - These are advanced Master classes typically delivered in 3- to 8-hour workshops, up to a total of 50 hours in the teaching period.